argodev/studies/ot_survey/OT_Class_02_Manuscript.md

 Notice in verse 26 that human beings are said to be created in the image of God.
 God made everything else 'after their kind' (1:12, 21, 24, 25).
 Human beings were not created after the pattern of some other creature, but of God himself – in His 'image', in His 'likeness.'
 God has reason, intelligence, memory, ethical norms, the capacity to love and have relationship with others, the ability to speak and communicate ideas, and so forth.
 That is what it means that we are created in His image.
 And so we have a distinct relationship to God, in that we have the ability to have a personal relationship with God.
 But being made in God's image also carries with it a distinct role in the created order.
 We are to take these attributes of God, which He has instilled in us, and thereby shine His characteristics all over the earth.
 In doing so, we image His glory to creation.

-Do you see there in verses 26 and 28 that man is called to have dominion over the various parts of the creation?
-The best way to think of this is that man's job was to make the rest of creation like the garden of Eden, the place where man had fellowship with God.
-This is a spiritual reality as much as it is an organizational one; man acts as a king over, and a priest for, creation.
-In that sense, the goal of man's calling in these verses is best expressed in the prophesy of Habakkuk: "_for the earth will be filled with the knowledge of the glory of the LORD, as the waters cover the sea."_(2:14)

-And now as we get into chapter two, we see this focus on mankind played out with a second telling of the account of creation that focuses on Adam and Eve.[^2] Here is a clear picture of the peace and harmony of this created order.
+And now as we get into chapter two, we see this focus on mankind played out with a __second telling__ of the account of creation that focuses on Adam and Eve.[^2] Here is a clear picture of the peace and harmony of this created order.

 But this idyllic role for mankind was to be under the greater kingship of God.
 That's why we see that command in verses 15-17 [READ]   If they do eat of it, what will happen?
 They will 'surely die.'